dojo/docs/dojox/gauges/GlossyCircularGauge.rst

 ======

 You can add colored areas on the background of the gauge to emphasize some range of values.
 A range is defined by a low and high value, by a size and a color.
-The color can be a gradient, and on a circular gauge, a range will be represented by an arc.
+The color can be a gradient, and on a circular gauge a range will be represented by an arc.
+It is possible to add several ranges on a gauge.